 Main Subheading: Understanding the Sun's Rays

 UVA rays penetrate deeply into the skin, causing premature aging and wrinkles.
 They are present throughout the day and can even penetrate glass.
-UVB rays, on the other hand, are responsible for sunburn and play a significant role in the development of skin cancer.
+And uVB rays, on the other hand, are responsible for sunburn and play a significant role in the development of skin cancer.
 Their intensity varies depending on the time of day, season, and location.
 Understanding these distinctions is essential for making informed decisions about when to sunbathe.

 Comprehensive Overview of Sunbathing Times